-I got an email the other day from a reader.
-“You should make a chile colorado recipe,” he said.
-Well hell, I thought.
+I got an email from a reader a while back: “You should make a chile colorado recipe.”
+Well hell, I thought, that’s a great idea!

-That’s a great idea!
 Chile colorado, if you’ve never encountered it, is a pretty simple red chile sauce traditionally served over beef or, less commonly, pork.
-I decided to use some wild boar from the pig I’d shot near Paso Robles a while back.
+I decided to use some wild boar from a pig I’d shot near Paso Robles.

-The origins of this sauce are unclear, but it seems to have come from the Chihuahuan Desert in Mexico, and has migrated up into New Mexico.
+The origins of this sauce are unclear, but it seems to have come from Chihuahua in Mexico (the state, not the dog), and has migrated up into New Mexico.
 Dried, ripe New Mexican chiles are the most common pepper used to make it.
 Basically you soak dried chiles to soften them, grind them into a puree, season the sauce and simmer some tasty meat in it.
 Easy peasy.

 Not so fast.

 There is a step you need to take to make a great chile colorado: Strain out all the stray bits of chile skin.
 For some reason they do not puree well, and they are indigestible.
 Flakes will get stuck in your teeth and generally make a nuisance of themselves.
 Now you don’t have to strain the sauce, but it will be a lot better if you do.
 (Unless you have a badass blender like a Vitamix.
 That makes life a lot easier!)

 Some people toast the dried chiles first.
 If you want to, go ahead.
 Just do it quickly, lest you burn the chiles, which makes them bitter.
 You want to see a little puffing up, not scorch marks.

 And you need not restrict this chile colorado sauce to this dish.
 It is a pretty good catch-all sauce, good for enchiladas, tamales, etc. I’ve had it with beef, pork and chicken at restaurants, so there is really no reason not to cook anything else in it: pheasant, turkey, bear, venison, duck — your imagination is your only limit.